Most home insurance policies, even basic ones, cover fire damage, including that caused by natural disasters, such as wildfires.

 While many insurers recommend fire and smoke remediation contractors they trust, you're free to choose any provider for repairs.
 Insurers may even guarantee the work of their recommended contractors, but using one isn't mandatory.

 It’s important to understand your home insurance coverage for wildfires, especially with the increasing frequency and intensity of these natural disasters.
-While most standard home insurance policies offer protection for your dwelling and personal property, and cover additional living expenses, it's vital to review your specific policy for any limitations or exclusions.
+While most standard home insurance policies offer protection for your dwelling and personal property, as well as cover additional living expenses, it's vital to review your specific policy for any limitations or exclusions.

 Taking proactive measures to mitigate fire risks and documenting your possessions can further safeguard your home and ensure a smoother claims process.
 Stay informed, stay prepared, and contact ThinkInsure for an Ontario home insurance quote.